-You’ve just received an impossibly long list of supplies from school and your kids are begging for new clothes.
+You’ve just received an impossibly long list of supplies from school and your kids are begging for trendy clothes and designer footwear.
 Back to school shopping is a necessary evil, but that doesn’t mean it has to cost a fortune.
 Here’s my advice on how to save money on everything your kids need for school, and to stock up for your home office, too.

 How to save money on back to school shopping